WeiChiehSu/tutorial_phonon/README.md

 # Tutorial_phononpy
 This is a tutorial for running and installing Phonopy and phono3py.

-Please ensure that VASP or Quantum ESPRESSO is installed on Linux before proceeding with the installation.
+Please Check that VASP or Quantum ESPRESSO is installed on Linux before proceeding with the installation.

 # Introduction